ceski-1/ThPlusMod/README.md

   ```
   ucc server TH-Flats.unr?game=ThieveryMod.ThieveryDeathMatchPlus?mutator=ThPlusMod.ThPlusMutator INI=ThAux.ini LOG=ThieveryDedicatedServer.log USERINI=ThieveryUser.ini -lanplay
   ```
-Adjust VSync and framerate limit as needed using your video card's control panel or MSI Afterburner (RTSS).
-Avoid changing these settings in the game itself.

 ## Client Settings
 Client settings can be changed in-game (**Menu Bar > Mod > ThPlusMod Config**).
 These settings are also under `[ThPlusMod.ThPlusConfig]` in `ThieveryMod.ini`.